A lady with haematemesis

 • Mild epigastric tenderness with no guarding or rebound

-Rectal (PR) examination should be carried out during the E part of the assessment to identify any melaena or haematochezia suggesting ongoing bleeding.
+Rectal (PR)Β examination should be carried out during the E part of the assessment to identify any melaena or haematochezia suggesting ongoing bleeding.

 PR examination shows only soft brown stool with no evidence of bleeding.

-The first person to involve would be a senior doctor in A&E (e.g. registrar or consultant).
+The first person to inform would be a senior doctor in ED (e.g. registrar or consultant).
 Typically the senior doctor would then liaise with the gastroenterologist on-call.
-If the patient was deteriorating other specialities such as anaesthetics or the surgeons may need to be involved.
-The most important thing is to recognise that the patient is likely to be experiencing a significant gastrointestinal haemorrhage and to involve senior doctors early.
+If the patient was deteriorating, other specialities such as anaesthetics or surgeons may need to be involved.

-Airway and Breathing
+Airway and breathing

 • Administer oxygen as SpO2 is slightly low

-• If applying an oxygen mask, keep in mind if she has another episode of haematemesis you will need to take this off immediately, to reduce the chance of aspiration (a more sensible alternative given her oxygen saturations are only slightly reduced would be to use nasal cannulae).
+• If applying an oxygen mask, keep in mind if she has another episode of haematemesis, you will need to take this off immediately to reduce the chance of aspiration (a more sensible alternative, given her oxygen saturations are only slightly reduced, would be to use nasal cannulae).

 Circulation